mostafa-fallaha/kardia/README.md

 - Random Forest Classifier: The machine learning model at the heart of this project is built using Python.
 The Random Forest algorithm is chosen for its effectiveness in handling binary classification tasks, like predicting the likelihood of a heart attack.
 - MLflow: For model versioning, MLflow is used to manage the lifecycle of the Random Forest model, including tracking experiments, packaging code into reproducible runs, and deploying models.
 - PowerShell Scripts: To streamline and automate repetitive tasks such as running specific Python scripts or managing data workflows.
+- Windows Task Scheduler to scheculde a Batch script for the ETL process.

 <br><br>